primitivefinance/mythic/journal/src/ui/nov-26.md

 3. Review table edits (renders the summary table)
 4. Submit -> Review adjustment transaction
 5.  -> Renders its own view that has a button to trigger the next step.

+# next phase

+Finished the scaffolding for the portfolio management flow.
+This codebase is just massive...
+Finished this at 4:15pm Nov 26, started on Nov 23.
+Now I need to "make it alive" by having it do real simulation/transactions!

+First thing is lets write out the process of what happens:
+- I have a portfolio of some coins.
+This portfolio is just the sum of the coins effectively, its not allocated to an LP or anything.
+- I change the target weights for my tokens, say 60/40.
+- After reviewing these weight changes, I go forward to prepare the adjustment.
+    - I select a start and end time for my adjustment to occur.
+    - I select the fee on my pool
+    - I select the strategy (i.e. dca)
+- Then I simulate this.
+    - The simulation will execute the strategy over the timeline I specified in arbiter
+    - It renders the outcome of this simulation in the simulation screen
+- After i review the simulated results, i execute
+    - Execute will deposit the coins in the strategy
+    - I am redirected to my portfolio with a new "strategy" implemented at the top.
+    - My portfolio tracks the balances in the strategy instead of actual token balances.

+We can hook up the sim stuff before connecting it to the real form, so lets do that.